 As companies determine the tasks they want to do offshore, locations like Asia and Latin America are top of mind.
 In the Philippines, more BPO companies are rising as the country welcomes new offshoring businesses.

 But why do companies need offshoring?
-One of the biggest reasons is the scarcity of talent onshore, that they had to expand their operations elsewhere.
-As the business grows, the need for workforce increases.
+One of the biggest reasons is the scarcity of talent onshore, which caused them to expand their operations elsewhere.
+As the business grows, the need for a workforce increases.
 In this article, we’ll have an in-depth discussion of the following: